omar2p/SMD_Project/README.md

 - Monitor student progress and grades.
 - Communicate with students and parents through the platform.
 - Access platform analytics to evaluate student engagement and performance.
 - Organize course material into modules and sections.
 Students:
 - Access course materials and resources.
 - Complete assignments, quizzes, and exams.
 - Track progress and receive feedback on completed work.
 - Participate in discussion forums and engage with other students.
 - Receive notifications for new course material and upcoming deadlines.
-- View their grades and academic progress
+- View their grades and academic progress.
-Parents.
+Parents:
 - Monitor their child's academic progress, including attendance and grades View upcoming assignments and deadlines.
 - Communicate with teachers to stay informed about their child's performance.